Meet our Council

 National seat (Yorkshire)

 John was a Sunday Times staff reporter, Yorkshire Post deputy editor, editor of two regional daily newspapers and worked in Brussels as head of media for British MEPs before forming his own consultancy.
 He enjoys a round of clays, driven and walked-up game days, shooting for gundog trials and the occasional stalking trip.
-He also undertake pest control duties on local farms.
+He also undertakes pest control duties on local farms.

 Robin Marshall-Ball